SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 ### Raspberry PI OS Installation

-Before we start, your Raspberry Pi must be ready with proper OS.
+Before we start, your Raspberry Pi must be ready with the proper OS.
 In this lab, we will use “HypriotOS” Linux for it.
 Insert a Micro SD into your SD card reader and attach the reader to your NUC.

+> When you deal with the SD card, be sure that PI is shut down.
+Ejecting an SD card when PI is booted on is one of the main causes of SD card corruption which results in a fatal error.
+> If you want to unmount your SD card safely, turn off PI with the `poweroff` command.
+>
+> ```bash
+> sudo poweroff # It requires superuser permission.
+> ```

 #### Download Required Package and File(In NUC)

-Issue the commands below to get “flash” script for the OS setup.
-Then, issue `flash` command to see if it’s installed correctly.
+Type the commands below to get the “flash” script for the OS setup.
+Then, type the `flash` command to see if it’s installed correctly.

 ```bash
 sudo apt update && sudo apt install -y pv curl python3-pip unzip hdparm